Open Nav

 He also won’t add yards on the ground, despite some athleticism.
 Sanders totaled -127 rushing yards in his Colorado career.
 (College football deducts rushing yardage for sacks.)

-Even so, he should be a top NFL Draft pick, and that makes him a top superflex selection.
+Even so, he should be a top NFL Draft pick, and that makes him a superflex selection.

 Konami Code on Day 2